levipettersen/TubeBender/README.md

 ### I am getting an error

 The error is likely because the server cannot connect to the serial port that the arduino is using.
 Check that the arduino is connected to the pc.
 If the error persists, check which serial port the arduino is using (this can be done using for example the Arduino IDE, or VSCode).
-If it is using a port that isnt "COM5", you have to edit the "server.js" file.
+If it is using a port that isnt "COM5", you have to edit the "server.js" file in the "TubeBender-main" folder.
 The "serialPort" variable defines which serial port the server is accessing.
 It looks like this:

 ```
 const serialPort = new SerialPort({